 2. B-Vitamins or Biotin

-B-vitamins are extremely important for basic health, by helping metabolize amino acids, fats and carbohydrates.
+B-vitamins are extremely important for basic health by helping metabolize amino acids, fats and carbohydrates.
 As a B-vitamin, you regularly absorb Biotin from foods like salmon, eggs, and sunflower seeds.
-It’s also thought that Biotin helps with hair loss.
+It’s also thought that Biotin helps with hair growth.
 However, to date, the medical science is limited that a surplus of biotin would increase hair growth.

 Some patients show results, including thicker hair and a resurgence of hair growth.
 A Biotin study in 2015 found that after they gave patients an oral marine protein supplement with biotin for 90 days, the patients showed signs of hair growth in areas that were once thin and shedding hair profusely.

 While Biotin deficiency is rare, experts recommend that you can add as much as 30 mcg of the vitamin per day, but if you really want to change your body’s chemistry, you should consider adding some of these Biotin-rich foods in your diet: